Pp154 Kbi Website Homepage Banner Bg V2 (1)

 John F. Carpenter

-Professor Emeritus of Pharmaceutical Sciences at the University of Colorado School of Pharmacy
+Professor Emeritus of Pharmaceutical Sciences - University of Colorado, School of Pharmacy

 Talk: Mechanisms of aggregation and stabilization